List of monsters in Marvel Comics: Bombu

-Bombu is an alien monster that first appeared in Journey into Mystery #60 and was created by Stan Lee, Jack Kirby, and Dick Ayers.

 Bombu is a giant alien conqueror from the planet Oobagon VIII who had conquered 275 worlds.
-The high commander of Oobagon VIII sent Bombu to Earth as part of a scouting mission for the Oobagonians.
-While subjugating the natives while operating as a witch doctor, Bombu's plan did not go well when he was struck by lightning.
-The natives then pelted Bombu, who then fled Earth.
+The high commander of Oobagon VIII sends Bombu to Earth as part of a scouting mission for the Oobagonians.
+However, Bombu is overpowered and forced to flee.

-Some years later, Bombu is sent back to Earth by his high commander to prepare Earth for an Oobagonian invasion.
-While manifesting in an unnamed American city, Bombu was confronted by the police who managed to taser him.
-Bombu was then arrested and incarcerated in a county jail, though he did use his one telephone call to inform the high commander of his failure.

 Bruttu

 Bruttu (also called the Brute That Walks) is a giant monster that first appeared in Tales of Suspense #22 and was created by Stan Lee, Jack Kirby, and Dick Ayers.

-Howard Lindley was a short scientist who had been picked on for his size.
+Howard Lindley is a short scientist who was picked on for his size.
 When an atomic machine tapped into Howard's imagination, it transformed him into the comic book creature Bruttu.
-When he burst through the wall, he was unable to speak due to his now-monstrous vocal cords only producing monster sounds.
-While evading the military and learning that Anne Benson secretly loved him, Bruttu made his way back to the lab and thought of himself when he reactivated the machine.
-It was enough to turn Bruttu back into Howard Lindley.
-Afterwards, Howard destroyed the machines and professed his love to Anne Benson.
+After some time of evading the military, Bruttu returns to his lab and returns to his original form before destroying the machine.

 Crawling Creature

-The Crawling Creature is a reptilian monster that first appeared in Tales to Astonish #22 and was created by Stan Lee and Jack Kirby.

-The Crawling Creature is a reptilian monster that lived in the underground parts of the Grand Canyon where it menaced a lost tribe of cave people.
-While fleeing the Crawling Creature during a mining expedition, Walter Carter was saved by a passing helicopter.
+The Crawling Creature is a reptilian monster that lived in the underground parts of the Grand Canyon, where it menaced a lost tribe of cave people.

 Creature from the Black Bog

-The Creature from the Black Bog is a giant alien monster that first appeared in Tales of Suspense #23 and was created by Stan Lee and Steve Ditko.

 The Creature from the Black Bog is a peaceful alien explorer who landed on Earth to fix its engines and got stuck in the bog where he was unable to reach the vines.
 Sometime later, an elderly couple named John and Martha later found the Creature from the Black Bog and helped it escape from its murky prison.
-Before leaving Earth upon fixing his ship, the Creature from the Black Bog rewarded John and Martha by taking their memories and sprinkling it into the Fountain of Youth which restored them to their physical age.
+Before leaving Earth, the Creature from the Black Bog rewarded John and Martha by taking their memories and sprinkling it into the Fountain of Youth, which rejuvenated them.